ben16w/minui-portmaster/README.md

 6. Copy the entire contents of the new `PORTS.pak` folder (the `PortMaster` folder will be missing) to the existing `PORTS.pak` folder on your SD card. **Overwrite any files when prompted.**
 7. Eject your SD card and insert it back into your MinUI device.

-### Full Update (Not Recommended)
+### Alternative Update Method

 This method replaces the entire `PORTS.pak` folder on your SD card with a new one.
-It is quicker, but it's not recommended as PortMaster settings and data will be lost.
 This method is only recommended if you are having issues after trying the Safe Update method.

 1. Mount your MinUI SD card to your computer.
-2. Download the latest [release](https://github.com/ben16w/minui-portmaster/releases) from GitHub.
-It will be named `PORTS.pak.zip`.
-3. Delete the entire old `PORTS.pak` folder from `/Emus/<PLATFORM>/` on your SD card.
+2. Delete the entire old `PORTS.pak` folder from `/Emus/<PLATFORM>/` on your SD card.
-4. Copy the new `PORTS.pak` folder (from the extracted zip) to `/Emus/<PLATFORM>/` on your SD card.
+3. Follow the steps in the [MinUI Installation](#minui-installation) section to copy the updated `PORTS.pak.zip` file to your SD card.
-5. Eject your SD card and insert it back into your MinUI device.

-> [!IMPORTANT]
+> [!TIP]
 > This method may remove some dependencies required by your installed ports.
 If a port does not work after updating, launch PortMaster, go to **Manage Ports**, select the port that is not working, and choose **Reinstall**.
 This will restore any missing files for that port.

 ## Deep Sleep & Shutdown